 Yes, you can see termites with the human eye.
-However, they are masters at hiding since they burrow in the walls of your home and can often go unnoticed for months of time while they eat away at the walls of your home.
+However, they are masters at hiding since they burrow in the walls of your home and can often go unnoticed for months at a time while they eat away at the walls of your home.

 What do termites eat?

 Termites feed on dead plants and trees which contain cellulose, a fiber that provides them nutrients.
 Though termites mainly eat wood, some will also eat other materials such as drywall or even plastic.
 The diet that a termite prefers varies by its type.
 For instance, dampwood termites prefer moist wood while drywood termites require little moisture, which is why they can thrive so well in places like attics.
 Termites feed not only on the home itself but its foundation, furnishings, and even paper products such as books!